Cost of Living in Queretaro

 Community Maintenance Fees

 You’ll be happy to know that property taxes in Mexico are very low.
-The property tax is called a Predial and is assessed and paid for at the beginning of the year between January and February (The earlier you pay, the better the discount).
-Last year we only had a lot and paid less than $100 USD.
-Our landlord for the rental home showed us his predial.
-For a 138m2 lot with a 168m2 house, his property taxes were roughly 3952 pesos ($180USD).
+The property tax is called a Predial and is assessed and paid for at the beginning of the year between January and February.
+The earlier you pay, the better the discount.
+The first year when we only had a lot and we paid less than $100 USD.
+For 2025, our property tax was 7320 pesos ($352 USD) based on 230m2 of construction.

 TRANSPORTATION AND CAR EXPENSES